Travelling Sweden in a campervan

 Payments: In Sweden, almost everything can be paid by card.
 We actually managed to travel three weeks around the country without changing money.

 WHEN TO GO

-When travelling in a camper van, the best time to travel to Sweden is definitely the summer time (June, July, August) when the weather is the most stable and the days are long.
+When travelling in a camper van, the best time to travel to Sweden is definitely the summer time from June to August when the weather is the most stable and the days are long.

 However, always be ready for rain and colder temperatures as weather conditions change very quickly from a blue and sunny sky to a rainy 15 C°.
 When we travelled Sweden in July 2020, it rained quite a lot even though we had many sunny moments.
 In other years travelers were more lucky and had beautiful summer conditions with almost 30 C°.

 If you go to Sweden for winter sports or to see the Northern light, you have to visit the country during the winter months of course.